-- 1 cup + 2 tbsp coconut cream, at room temperature
+- 1 cup + 2 tablespoon coconut cream, at room temperature

-- ¼ cup + 2 tbsp coconut milk, at room temperature
+- ¼ cup + 2 tablespoon coconut milk, at room temperature

 - 2 cups granulated sugar

-- 9 tbsp unsalted butter, melted and cooled to room temperature
+- 9 tablespoon unsalted butter, melted and cooled to room temperature

 - 1-2 cups sweetened shredded coconut, for sprinkling over the cakes